What Is a Contingency Fee and How Does it Affect You and Your Case?

 Hourly Contingency Fee

-In this fee agreement, your attorney will keep track of how many hours are spent working on your case, and your attorney’s fees will correspond to this amount.
+In this fee agreement, your attorney will track how many hours are spent working on your case, and your attorney’s fees will correspond to this amount.
 However, as with a standard contingency agreement, you won’t owe anything for these legal services unless a recovery is made on your behalf.

 Mixed-Hourly Fee